cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

 ## Context

-Validator consensus key rotation feature has been discussed and requested for a long time, for the sake of safer validator key management policy.(https://github.com/tendermint/tendermint/issues/1136) So, we suggest one of the simplest form of validator consensus key rotation implementation mostly onto Cosmos-SDK.
+Validator consensus key rotation feature has been discussed and requested for a long time, for the sake of safer validator key management policy (e.g. https://github.com/tendermint/tendermint/issues/1136).
+So, we suggest one of the simplest form of validator consensus key rotation implementation mostly onto Cosmos-SDK.

 ## Decision